Nando-jr/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-1-memcpy.c: This function copies memory area (similar to stlib memcpy) 2-strchr.c: This function locates a character in a string (stlib strchr) 3-strspn.c: This function gets the length of a prefix substring (stlib strspn)
+1-memcpy.c: This function copies memory area (similar to stlib memcpy) 2-strchr.c: This function locates a character in a string (stlib strchr) 3-strspn.c: This function gets the length of a prefix substring (stlib strspn) 4-strpbrk.c: This function searches a string for any of a set of bytes (stlib strpbrk)